aksmagic31/regex-email/regex.md

 There are different flag varibles, namely: g , i , m , u , s , y.
 Those are option flags that each have a meaning and will affect the search result. g flag means look for all matches, so without it only first result is returned. i flag indicates search is not case sensitive. u flag uses full unicode support and m flag means multiline mode.
 For example, regexp = /pattern/gmi; has g m i flag so the search result will return all results which are case sensitive and have multiline mode.

 ### Character Escapes
 The \ symbol,known as the escape code, preceeds some literal character.
 In the expression, \da-z it means single digit of the character a-z.
-Ther can be also usage of Escape Characters to represent common character classes, such as
+Ther can be also usage of Escape Characters to represent common character classes, such as \w for a word character or \s for a space.

 ## Author
 Wenyu Zhang